evennia/evennia/docs/1.0/_sources/Components/Prototypes.md.txt

      "attrs": {"desc": "This is a large $red(and very red) demon. " "He has $randint(2,5) skulls in a chain around his neck."}
 ```

+> If you want to escape a protfunc and have it appear verbatim, use `$$funcname()`.

-At execution time, the place of the protfunc will be replaced with the result of that protfunc being called (this is always a string).
+At spawn time, the place of the protfunc will be replaced with the result of that protfunc being called (this is always a string).
 A protfunc is a [FuncParser function](./FuncParser.md) run every time the prototype is used to spawn a new object.
+See the FuncParse for a lot more information.

 Here is how a protfunc is defined (same as other funcparser functions).